I never imagined a lie changing my life. But it did. And it can happen to you. From phobias and mental disorders to joy aversion and paralyzed dreams.

 When you look at those who seem to have life “figured out”: A strong family, a thriving business, a beautiful home, freedom, and wealth, you’re looking at a person who doesn’t accept this lie.
 To them, they have it figured out.
 And if something arises that they don’t understand, it’s never accepted.
 It’s conquered.

 Lie #3: Having A Job Is More Secure Than Working For Yourself

 Mass employment is a relatively new idea.
 If we just go back 150 years, almost every person on the planet was self-employed.
 They had no hours, no boss, no limited paycheck.
 But if history tells us one thing it’s this:

 People run to what is convenient.
 We flock to what is easy.
 Employment is easy.
-But the question is… Is employment safe.
+But the question is this: Is employment safe?

 On the contrary, when I (Dale) need to make more money, I can create a new product, run a sale, or get inventive.
 In other words, I can make it happen, on demand.
 And it’s based on one person – me.
 I can control my income, my security, and my future.
 So, who is more secure in an economic downturn?
 The person who has to hope their boss makes the right decisions?
 Or the boss himself?

 Not everyone is built for entrepreneurship.
 But more of us are than we’d like to believe.
 “Getting a degree and landing a good job” is a dying way of thinking.
 Because we know what that looks like: